-- (a) USD 806,490 thousand (2023: USD 700,391 thousand) provided to a joint venture and represents amounts in the project on completion of construction subject to the project achieving certain operational targets. - (b) USD 423,815 thousand (2023: USD Nil) provided to the Ultimate Parent Company representing an agreement of the parties.
+- (a) USD 806,490 thousand (2023: USD 700,391 thousand) provided to a joint venture and represents amounts advanced by a subsidiary of the Group towards the construction and development of a Commercial Mall in UAE ("Project").
+This amount bears compounded annual interest rates and can be converted to equity in the project on completion of construction subject to the project achieving certain operational targets. - (b) USD 423,815 thousand (2023: USD Nil) provided to the Ultimate Parent Company representing an interest-bearing term loan with an initial term of 5 years with an option to extend based on mutual agreement of the parties.